The Time Machine: Comics

 Classics Illustrated was the first to adapt The Time Machine into a comic book format, issuing an American edition in July 1956.

 The Classics Illustrated version was published in French by Classiques Illustres in Dec 1957, and Classics Illustrated Strato Publications (Australian) in 1957, and Kuvitettuja Klassikkoja (a Finnish edition) in November 1957.
 There were also Classics Illustrated Greek editions in 1976, Swedish in 1987, German in 1992 and 2001, and a Canadian reprint of the English edition in 2008.

 In 1976, Marvel Comics published a new version of The Time Machine, as #2 in their Marvel Classics Comics series, with art by Alex Niño.
-(This adaptation was originally published in 1973 by Pendulum Press as part of their Pendulum Now Age Classics series; it was colorized and reprinted by Marvel in 1976.)
+(This adaptation was originally published in 1973 by Pendulum Press as part of their Pendulum Now Age Classics series; it was colourised and reprinted by Marvel in 1976.)

 In 1977, Polish painter Waldemar Andrzejewski adapted the novel as a 22-page comic book, written in Polish by Antoni Wolski.

 From April 1990, Eternity Comics published a three-issue miniseries adaptation of The Time Machine, written by Bill Spangler and illustrated by John Ross — this was collected as a trade paperback graphic novel in 1991.

 In 2018, US imprint Insight Comics published an adaptation of the novel, as part of their "H. G. Wells" series of comic books.

+In IDW's 2024 comic series Godzilla's Monsterpiece Theatre, the Time Traveler appears as a character alongside other fictional characters of the era, such as Sherlock Holmes, Count Dracula and Jay Gatsby.
+In the comic, he travels through time to 1922 in order to help the other characters fight Godzilla.
+This version of the character is known as the "Time Machinist" and has a history with Godzilla.

 Sequels by other authors

-Wells's novella has become one of the cornerstones of science-fiction literature.
+Wells' novella has become one of the cornerstones of science-fiction literature.
 As a result, it has spawned many offspring.
 Works expanding on Wells's story include: